 - Suspension/expulsion from specific classes and/or from the College

-Where the complaint is against a Campus Director the request for Informal Resolution would be directed to a Regional Director.
-Where the complaint is against a Regional Director the request for Informal Resolution would be directed to the Executive Vice President.
-Where the complaint is against an Executive Vice President the request for Informal Resolution would be directed to the College President.
+Where the complaint is against a Campus Director the request for Informal Resolution would be directed to the Director, Compliance & Regulatory Affairs.
+Where the complaint is against the Director, Compliance & Regulatory Affairs the request for Informal Resolution would be directed to the Vice President.
+Where the complaint is against the Vice President the request for Informal Resolution would be directed to the College President.
 Where the complaint is against the College President the request for Informal Resolution would be directed to the Chair of the CIBT Education Group.

-Where such complaints involve a College employee, the Campus Director will consult with the Regional Director.
+Where such complaints involve a College employee, the Campus Director will consult with the Director, Compliance & Regulatory Affairs.

-Where the Regional Director determines that the Investigation of the allegations of Sexual Misconduct may result in serious consequences for the College, he/she will consult with the Executive Vice President to determine if the complaint resolution process should move directly to a Formal Investigation.
+Where the Director, Compliance & Regulatory Affairs determines that the Investigation of the allegations of Sexual Misconduct may result in serious consequences for the College, they will consult with the Vice President to determine if the complaint resolution process should move directly to a Formal Investigation.

-Where the Complainant wishes to pursue Formal Investigation and both Complainant and Respondent are students, the Complainant must submit a written and signed request for Formal Investigation, to the Regional Director.
-Where the complaint involves a College employee as Complainant or Respondent, a written and signed request for Formal Investigation must be submitted to the Campus Director.
-Where the complaint is against a Campus Director the request for Formal Investigation would be directed to a Regional Director.
-Where the complaint is against a Regional Director the request for Formal Investigation would be directed to the Executive Vice President.
-Where the complaint is against an Executive Vice President the request for Formal Investigation would be directed to the College President.
+Where the Complainant wishes to pursue Formal Investigation and both Complainant and Respondent are students, the Complainant must submit a written and signed request for Formal Investigation, to the Campus Director.
+Where the complaint involves a college employee as Complainant or Respondent, a written and signed request for Formal Investigation must be submitted to the Campus Director.
+Where the complaint is against a Campus Director the request for Formal Investigation would be directed to the Director, Compliance & Regulatory Affairs.
+Where the complaint is against the Director, Compliance & Regulatory Affairs the request for Formal Investigation would be directed to the Vice President.
+Where the complaint is against the Vice President the request for Formal Investigation would be directed to the College President.
 Where the complaint is against the College President the request for Formal Investigation would be directed to the Chair of the CIBT Education Group.

-Where the Complaint is against the Campus Director, Regional Director or Executive Vice President, the Request for Formal Investigation will be submitted to the College President who will name a designate to fulfill the role of initiating an investigation as described below.
+Where the Complaint is against the Campus Director, Director, Compliance & Regulatory Affairs or Vice President, the Request for Formal Investigation will be submitted to the College President who will name a designate to fulfill the role of initiating an investigation as described below.

-- The Campus Director, Regional Director or Executive Vice President will review the merits of any complaint that falls under the provisions of this Policy and determine that it falls under the provisions of this Policy and make arrangements for Formal Investigation, including whether an Internal or External Investigator should be appointed.
+- The Campus Director, Director, Compliance & Regulatory Affairs or Vice President will review the merits of any complaint that falls under the provisions of this Policy to determine if falls under the provisions of this Policy and in doing so, will make arrangements for a Formal Investigation, including whether an Internal or External Investigator should be appointed.

 - Where the complaint moves to Formal Investigation under College Policy, an Investigator will be appointed.
-Every effort will be made to do this within five (5) working days of the complaint being received by the Regional Director, Executive Vice President or College President.
+Every effort will be made to do this within five (5) working days of the complaint being received by the Director, Compliance & Regulatory Affairs , Vice President or College President.

 The appointed Investigator will ensure that both the Complainant and the Respondent are aware that a Formal Investigation has commenced, and that each has a copy of the Sexual Violence and Sexual Misconduct Policy.